Friday, August 27, 2021

 How Organizations Create Bullies

-Adams' Equity Theory of Job Motivation may help to explain how some workplace policies and procedures, noninclusive reward and recognition programs, and unfair growth and development practices may help create bullies in the workplace.
+Adams' Equity Theory of Job Motivation may help explain how workplace policies and procedures, non-inclusive reward and recognition programs, and unfair growth and development practices may create workplace bullies.
 Based on needs and expectations, employee satisfaction depends on fair inputs and outputs.
-When an imbalance occurs, and unfairness is perceived, employee retention drops, accident and injury increases, and employee competition for limited resources increase.
+When an imbalance occurs, and unfairness is perceived, employee retention drops, accidents and injuries increase, and competition for limited resources intensifies. -Dr. Stewart

 Tuesday, August 17, 2021